 The Application Packet (to be sent to USCIS)

-- A personal check made out to Department of Homeland Security for $380 *If filing on December 23, 2016 or later, the fee will change to $410.
+- A personal check or money order made out to “U.S. Department of Homeland Security” for $410.

 - Two color passport photos (2"x2", write name and SEVIS number on back of both photos; must be taken within 30 days)

-- A photocopy of your passport number/photo/expiration date page(s)
+- Photocopy of your passport number/photo/expiration date page(s)

 - The offer of employment from the international organization.